DeanSpooner/ten-frame/README.md

 - [x] Ensure only digits and no alphabetical or special characters can be input;
 - [x] Jest testing suites implemented;
 - [x] Hamburger menu;
+- [ ] Different screens selectable from Hamburger menu;
+- [ ] Touchable ten-frame that will show the amount of counters put down;
 - [ ] Game to match number of counters with an amount in a certain time;
 - [ ] Saving a high-score;
 - [ ] Scaled-up for tablets.